lehmax/p12_SportSee/README.md

 ### Description

 This project is a simple dashboard that dislays charts using D3.js from data fetched from a REST API.
-It is a simple project to learn D3.js and how to use with React.
+It is a simple project to learn D3.js and how to use it with React.

 ### Installation